budgebi/pipeable/readme.md

 ## Usage

-The main component of @pipeable is the Pipe decorator.
+The main component of Pipeable is the Pipe decorator.
 The Pipe decorator is used to specify the entrance point into a "pipeable" Python script.
 A function that is decorated with the Pipe decorator should take one argument as input.
 The value that is read from stdin will be automatically bound to that input.

 __Example__: